mmitsui/info-seeking-intentions/src/collection-tools/spring2017/README.md

 # Requirements

-Two separate computers are required to conduct this study.
-They must be remote (e.g. in separate rooms) and accessible to each other remotely (e.g. via Ethernet).
+At least two machines are required to conduct this study.
+There are no other restrictions on the machines.

 * Participant Machine
-	* GazePoint GP3 + all accompanying software
-	* Morae Recorder
-	* Firefox (+ installed extension)
+	* Chrome browser (+ extension)
 * Researcher Machine
-	* Morae Observer
-	* Morae Manage
 	* A web browser (for managing the participant's progress)
+	* Video conferencing tools (at least Skype, Zoom, and Google Hangouts)

 # Study Design Outline